 Candidates should anticipate the need for flexible work hours to attain recruitment goals and complete study visits successfully.
 Candidates may expect work hours to be scheduled between 7:00 am and 7:30 pm and occasionally on weekends, varying from week-to-week depending upon study visit and recruitment needs.
 Candidates should be comfortable in a team-oriented, collaborative work culture with frequent bilingual interactions in both English and Spanish with study participants, collaborating investigators, and clinic personnel.

 Candidates will be expected to work on more than one project and will perform other duties as required.

 Recruitment, enrollment and informed consent of study participants

-Administration of standardized questionnaires (some with sensitive questions)
+Administration of standardized questionnaires

-Organization of participant records
+Organization of records

 Data entry and cleaning

 Creation of consort diagrams, reports, agendas, and minutes for team meetings

 Provision of necessary administrative support to meet the goals of parent projects and sub-projects